 Dr. Dorothy Pang and associates are committed to educating our patients.
 This includes explaining treatment options to each patient and answering any questions that arise.
 For our patients who would like to learn more about dentistry, feel free to read the articles below.
-We invite you to contact OPDSF Pediatric at 415-692-6670 today to learn more and to set up a visit with our dentists in San Francisco, California.
+We invite you to contact OPDSF Pediatric Dentistry at (415) 661-8383 today to learn more and to set up a visit with our dentists in San Francisco, California.

 Pediatric Sedation Outside the Operating Room